 We started Authy with the goal of building a modern Two-Factor Authentication framework that took full advantage of the modern world.
 Our goal is to build the most powerful and scalable authentication framework.
 We’ve now grown to a very significant Two-Factor Platform.
 Today more than 200,000 people use Authy to protect their accounts.
-That however has lead to some interesting scaling issues.
+That, however, has led to some interesting scaling issues.
 We want to share with you some of these issues and why we think multiple devices are necessary to solve them.

-To our knowledge , all of the Two-Factor Authentication systems today are designed to work with only 1 device.
+To our knowledge, all of the Two-Factor Authentication systems today are designed to work with only one device.
 Although it’s true that Google Authenticator can be added to multiple devices, this is not due to an intended design choice, but rather a poor design choice (we’ll explain this later).

-There is a security reason to only allow 1 device.
+There is a security reason only to allow one device.
 Having a single device means that the attack surface is smaller.
 When you have multiple devices if any of them gets compromised, your Two-Factor code is compromised.

 By default Authy will set multi-device two-factor authentication as disabled.
 What this means for most users is simply that their attack surface will remain unchanged.

 We’ll also allow account administrators to control how many devices can their “tokens” be on.
-That means that they can restrict them to only 1 device if so they wish.
+That means that they can restrict them to only one device if so they wish.

 But the question still is: why would you want to have multiple devices if it’s less secure?

-Doing Multi-Factor Authentication at scale is really hard.
-One of the biggest challenges is how to deal with “device or cellphone” lost.
+Doing Multi-Factor Authentication at scale is hard.
+One of the biggest challenges is how to deal with “device or cellphone” loss.

 Although this approach is simple, it requires the users to be proactive and organized about their security.
 When we implemented this solution, we found that less than 1% of users wrote down and stored their recovery codes.
 Furthermore, most of them stored them in insecure places such as their e-mail inboxes – doing so means anyone who compromises their e-mail can later use this codes to persist access to it.